Otto Warmbier: Arrest

 On January 2, 2016, Warmbier was arrested at Pyongyang International Airport while awaiting departure from North Korea.
 Danny Gratton, a British member of Warmbier's tour group, witnessed the arrest.
 He said:

-When the group's plane was about to leave the terminal, an official came aboard and announced, "Otto is very sick and has been taken to the hospital."
-Some media reports indicated that Warmbier spoke by phone to a Young Pioneer tour guide following his arrest, but this was denied by a Young Pioneer spokesman who told BBC News that "none of its employees had direct contact with Otto after he was escorted away."
+When the group's plane was about to leave the terminal, an official came aboard and announced, "Otto is very sick and has been taken to the hospital".
+Some media reports indicated that Warmbier spoke by phone to a Young Pioneer tour guide following his arrest, but this was denied by a Young Pioneer spokesman who told BBC News that "none of its employees had direct contact with Otto after he was escorted away".
 The others in his tour group left the country without incident.

-North Korea's state-run Korean Central News Agency (KCNA) initially announced that Warmbier had been detained for "a hostile act against the state," without specifying further details.
+North Korea's state-run Korean Central News Agency (KCNA) initially announced that Warmbier had been detained for "a hostile act against the state", without specifying further details.
 North Korea refused to elaborate on the precise nature of his wrongdoing for six weeks, although a Young Pioneer spokeswoman advised Reuters there had been an "incident" at the Yanggakdo Hotel.
 In a press conference on February 29, 2016, Warmbier, reading from a prepared statement, confessed that he had attempted to steal a propaganda poster from a restricted staff-only area of the second floor of the Yanggakdo Hotel to take home.
-The poster said (in Korean), "Let's arm ourselves strongly with Kim Jong-il's patriotism!"
+The poster said (in Korean), "Let's arm ourselves strongly with Kim Jong Il's patriotism!".
 Damaging or stealing such items with the name or image of a North Korean leader is considered a serious crime by the North Korean government.

-It is not known whether the confession was forced, as Warmbier never regained consciousness after his return to the U.S. However, various observers said that he was clearly under duress.
+It is not known whether the confession was forced, as Warmbier never regained consciousness after his return to the U.S. However, at least one observer said that he was "clearly under duress".
 Former prisoners of North Korea have later recanted their confessions after their release, stating they were made under duress.

 Warmbier's confession also stated that he had plotted to steal the poster at the behest of a Methodist church in his hometown and the Z Society, a secret society at the University of Virginia that he wished to join, both of which he said were allied with the Central Intelligence Agency.
 These claims, which Time magazine called "fanciful" and "implausible," were disputed by both the church and the Z Society.
-The New York Times remarked that "the unlikely nature of the details suggested the script had been written by Mr. Warmbier's North Korean interrogators."
+The New York Times remarked that "the unlikely nature of the details suggested the script had been written by Mr. Warmbier's North Korean interrogators".
 U.S. negotiator Mickey Bergman later stated that Warmbier's family were advised to maintain silence about his Jewish heritage while he was under arrest, as negotiators believed that publicly repudiating Warmbier's purported affiliation with a Methodist church would antagonize the North Korean regime.